OWASP/www-chapter-surat/index.md

 ### Upcoming Meetings

-We schedule our meetings on the [Surat Meetup Group](https://www.meetup.com/surat-owasp-meetup-group/)
+We schedule our meetings on the

 {% include chapter_events.html group=page.meetup-group %}